Category Archives: 2019 Films

 Grade: B+

-This is the first time the actors have appeared in a film together though they have appeared on stage together.
+This is the first time the actors have appeared in a film together, though they have appeared on stage together.

 Nothing is as it seems.

 Roy Courtnay (McKellen) is a dashing career con man.
-He is suave and used to getting what he wants out of people- to his advantage and their disadvantage.
+He is suave and used to getting what he wants out of people, to their advantage and disadvantage.
 He cagily dips into the online dating pool and stumbles upon an older woman named Betty McLeish (Mirren) ripe for the picking.
-She is rich, divorced, and lonely.

 What could go wrong?